animal shelter in austin, texas - data analysis

 ax.get_yaxis().set_visible(False)

-This section describes the Age upon Intake and DateTime features (originally from the intakes dataset) using univariate descriptive statistics.
+univariate stats on Age upon Intake and DateTime (both from the intakes dataset).

 age = intakes_df['Age upon Intake'].dropna()